-Graphically visualizing the traffic on your network is essential if you are going to troubleshoot complex issues.
+Graphically visualizing the traffic on your network is essential if you are going to troubleshoot complex Network issues.
 PingPlotter is one such tool that can help you to do just that, and it offers some interesting side benefits as well.

 Today we'll Look at some of its Features and Outline some Great Replacements and Alternatives to Pingplotter for Traceroute activities.